zheminzhou/KleTy/readme.md

 These includes:
+* plasmids.repr.clu.gz - **IMPORTANT**.
+A mapping table that specifies correlations between plasmids and PT/PCs.
+* HierCC.tsv.gz - A tab-delimited table consisting of HierCC results for all ~70,000 genomes
+* klebsiella.cgmlst - A list of core genes used in the dcgMLST scheme
 * klebsiella.refsets.fas.gz - reference alleles for all pan genes (for calling new alleles)
-* klebsiella.cgmlst - A list of core genes used in the dcgMLST scheme
+* klebsiella.species - A mapping table that specifies correlations between genomes and Klebsiella species
 * profile.parq - Allelic profiles of all ~70,000 genomes in parquet format, and can be read using the Pandas library (https://pandas.pydata.org/docs/reference/api/pandas.read_parquet.html).
-* HierCC.tsv.gz - A tab-delimited table consisting of HierCC results for all ~70,000 genomes
-* klebsiella.species - A mapping table that specifies correlations between genomes and Klebsiella species
-* virulence.fasta - reference sequences for hypervirulence genes as used in kleborate
+* stress_CDS.gz - reference sequences for resistance to metal/biocides
-* AMR* - reference sequences for AMR genes and mutations as used in AMRfinderPlus
+* traditional_lasmid_type.fas.gz - reference sequences for INC/MOB/MPF types of the plasmids.
-* resfams_db - A mapping file that gives more accurate prediction of ESBLs
-* plasmids/* - Reference sequences for INC and MOB types.
+* kleborate/* - reference sequences from kleborate.